Harsh-B-Patel/HelpDeskApp/README.md

 # EECS4481

-Instructions to run the application on kali:
+Instructions to run the  Helpdesk application on kali:

 1) This application needs to have node installed (by default it is installed in kali), Node JS status can be check by running by "node -v".